 IMPORTANT TO NOTE: These are tasty as is; but you may add seasonings and cook to your liking.
 Do not cook for a long period; just quickly heat through.
 Too much cooking/heating will dry them out and make them hard if no additional liquid is being used.
 Okay to leave them in soup and liquid gravy for longer.

 Feeling overwhelmed?!?
 Watch the demo and RELAX!
 I am working on a more accurate video, but this one will do until that one is complete.
-This has less ingredients than the one above and the texture is a bit spongier.
+The video uses my old recipe, but this recipe was recently updated on Oct.
+12, 2023.
+This has less ingredients than the one above and the texture is more meaty.
+New videos coming your way, by God’s grace!

 LASTLY… an ACKNOWLEDGEMENT: